A guide to maximising the potential of your Student Management System.

 School leaders, Boards of Trustees and Communities of Learning can use data to ensure their strategic plans are focused, evidence-based, and targeted to actual rather than perceived need.
 For example, assessment data, pastoral and engagement data, student and whānau voice can be combined to inform decision making.
 Resources can then be targeted to support teaching and learning strategies that result in improved student achievement.

 Matt Skilton, principal Tawhai School, explains how they use their SMS to analyse data and set targets based on student achievement results.
-Targets set are National Standards based and progress in relation to planned interventions is closely monitored.
+Progress in relation to planned interventions is closely monitored.
 Their SMS provides easy access, greater accuracy, and ease of reporting.

 "Features of professional learning … that were associated with sustained student outcomes included … the skills to collect relevant evidence and use it to inquire into the impact of teaching on student learning"